 For some reason, dogs hate the smell of vinegar as well as that of lemon juice.
 This makes the two ingredients quite effective in controlling digging dogs.
 However, you cannot apply the two directly because the sun will burn the blades of the grass.
 Instead, you should add equal amounts of water to both vinegar and lemon juice.
 You should then spray around your fence or the perimeter of your lawn.

 This will deter your dog from digging to escape your homestead, or even digging in your lawn.

 As much as horse manure is good for your lawn, it will help you control your digging pup.
 Dogs are deterred by the smell and thus they stay away.
-You should reapply as frequent as needed to keep your pup away.
+You should reapply as frequently as needed to keep your pup away.

 This is actually an effective way to stop your dog from digging.
 The motion sensors will go on whenever there is movement and thus keeping your dog off your yard.
 This works because dogs do not like to get all wet.
 Furthermore, it is an effective and safe method to deter your dog from digging holes in your yard.

 Thorny plants are also helpful to stop dog from digging around the fence.
 This can be effectively used to control dogs that are digging to escape from your home.
 Dogs will want to escape for different reasons as we discussed earlier in this article.
 For instance, your dog might be uncomfortable or wants to mate and thus tries to leave your homestead.

 However, you should be careful when choosing the type of thorny plants to plant.
 You should avoid any poisonous plants in order to protect your dog.